 6 Reasons You Should Start a Podcast to Promote Your Business

 Podcasting is one of the fastest-growing content types, and it’s showing no signs of slowing down.
+According to a new survey by Edison Research, more than half of U.S. adults have listened to a podcast.
 Not only is it relatively easy and low-cost to launch a podcast, it opens up an entirely new way to reach your audience, personalize your brand, and grow your business.
 Here’s why you should consider starting a podcast:

 1. Podcasts help you form a more personal connection with your customers

 Your blog, your email marketing, the messaging on your website, the content you post on social media platforms—they’re all an attempt to connect with your customers.

 But none of these methods have the key element offered by podcasts—the human voice.